- Books, Literature, and Writing»

 Short stories have long held appeal to readers who lead busy lives.
-Many of the works of Charles Dickens were originally serialised to be digested in bite size instalments and Sherlock Holmes came to prominence over fifty-six short stories, only appearing in four novels during the time of Sir Arthur Conan Doyle.
+Many of the works of Charles Dickens were originally serialised to be digested in bite size instalments and Sherlock Holmes came to prominence over fifty-six short stories, with only four of his adventures taking the form of novels during the time of Sir Arthur Conan Doyle.

 Readers enjoyed these short stories which could be consumed in one sitting with exposition, development and conclusion all being achieved within a relatively short time.
 The use of chapters within novels can also be seen as an attempt to create natural pause points within a story in an acknowledgement that readers are unlikely to want to sit through 70,000 words (or more!) without significant breaks.

 Since then the idea has evolved, and now flash fiction (or micro fiction, or short, short fiction, or whatever else you want to call it) is seen as a distinct separate art within literature.

 In this article I will be taking a brief look at the history of flash fictions and looking at a few samples of flash fictions in action, including one that I wrote myself about the danger (and seduction) of procrastination- the natural predator of the sloth-like writer..

 Aside: Writers- You Can Use Flash Fiction To Overcome Writers Block

 Regardless of what type of prose you are interested in writing it is very useful to practice flash fictions, as they force a writer into being economical with words.
 In a good flash fiction there can be no over writing, because words are at a premium.
 Flowery language must be justified at all times, and the story must still be told in a way which engages the reader.